Skip to main content

 Appeals for children with Special Educational Needs

-If your child has an Education Health and Care Plan (EHCP) and your application is not successful, there is a different appeal process, to appeal contact the SEND team.
+If your child has an Education Health and Care Plan (EHCP) and your application is not successful, you should contact the SEND team to start an appeal.

 The School Appeals Service is unable to hear your appeal under current legislation.